Downtown Huntington Historic District

 Downtown Huntington Historic District is a national historic district located at Huntington, Cabell County, West Virginia.
 The original district encompassed 59 contributing buildings; the boundary increase added 53 more contributing buildings.
-It includes the central business district of Huntington, and includes several of its municipal and governmental buildings.
+It includes the central business district of Huntington and includes several of its municipal and governmental buildings.
 It contains the majority of the historic concentration of downtown commercial buildings.
-Notable buildings include the Huntington City Hall, Johnson Memorial Church (c.1886/1912/1935), Trinity Episcopal Church (1882), Davis Opera House (c.
-1885), Love Hardware Building (c.
-1884), Reuschleins Jewelry building (1923), the Newcomb Building (c.
-1902), the Morrison Building (1919), Keith-Albee Theater (1928), West Virginia Building (c.
-1924), and Gideon Building (c.
-1915).
 Located in the district are the separately listed Carnegie Public Library, Cabell County Courthouse, U.S. Post Office and Court House, and Campbell-Hicks House.

 It was listed on the National Register of Historic Places in 1986.
 A boundary increase occurred in 2007.

+Notable buildings

+Notable buildings in the district include: